jamset/publisher-pulsar/README.md

 $this->zmqPerformer = $performer;
  ```

- and then call in appropriate place:
+ and then call in appropriate place (before action that have to be coordinated):

 ```php